CH17/bluelog/README.md

 ## Features

-- Log messages with various levels (debug, info, warning, error, etc.)
+- Log messages with various levels (debug, info, warning, error etc.)
 - Log to both files and a database
 - Store context and extra information with logs
 - Use millisecond precision for timestamps